 This program allows people to avoid the tension and anxiety that accompanied the previous process in which non-U.S. citizens would be required to leave the United States in order to apply for their green card, by now allowing them to remain in the United States during this process.

 In addition to this, for non-military members, the illegal presence I-601 waivers based on extreme hardship can now be processed in the United States rather than requiring the person to return to his or her home country for up to 10 years for processing.

 While there is a growing trend to legitimize illegal immigrants and avoid deportation from the United States, there is also an increased diligence in protecting our national borders.

-U.S. Customs and Border Protection is now using monitors, cameras, cameras, detectors, and a large fleet of drones to police the movement of illegal immigrants into the United States.
+U.S. Customs and Border Protection is now using monitors, cameras, detectors, and a large fleet of drones to police the movement of illegal immigrants into the United States.

 If you have questions about immigration reform, please contact the immigration lawyers at Goldstein & Scopellite, PC our Tucson, Arizona office at 520-365-3185.
 You may also contact us by email.